trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 **Additional codes on measures**

-There is an additional feature on the prohibitive measures on this commodity code that is worth pointing out.
+There is an additional feature on the prohibitive measures on this commodity code.
 In a lot of cases, even a 10-digit commodity code is not sufficiently granular to define a product that is being traded.
 Sometimes there is a need to further subdivide a commodity according to:

    - purpose (e.g. transformation into something else)
    - specific properties (e.g. an individual chemical in a commodity that caters for multiple chemicals, or a specific fur type, or antiquity of artwork etc.)